-Theme Class number of times Description Introduction 1 Introduction on the safety of infrastructures Reliability engineering and safety 1 Evaluation of safety based on reliability analysis and risk analysis Maintenance of railway structures 1 Planning, investigation, evaluation and repair in maintenance for mainly railway structures is generally explained Disaster prevention in railway structures 2 To sustain the users' safety in railway system, it is necessary to maintain the structures properly but also to consider the prevention against disaster.
-Thus herein disasters in railway structures and its counteractions are explained Regulation and counteraction against rainfall 2 The need for regulation in railway operation at rainfall is explained Risk assessment for rainfall disaster 2 Risk assessment for rainfall disaster is described and also some practical cases are introduced Technical tour 3 Prevention technologies against natural disaster Counteraction for strong wind 1 Practical actions against strong wind in railway operation is explained Earthquake and its early detection 1 Warning system for earthquake and the algorithm of earthquake early detection, which is one of the regulations for Super expressway in earthquake, is explained Report 1 Report
+Theme Class number of times Description Introduction 1 Introduction on the safety of infrastructures Maintenance of 1 Planning, investigation, evaluation and repair in maintenance for mainly railway structures 1 railway structures is generally explained Weather information Overview of weather information for disaster prevention and its monitoring for disaster 2 system, the evaluation method for climatological statistics and extreme value prevention statistics.
+Dit To sustain the users' safety in railway system, it is necessary to maintain the Disaster prevention 1 structures properly but also to consider the prevention against disaster.
+Thus in railway structures herein disasters in railway structures and its counteractions are explained Regulation and counteraction against 1 The need for regulation in railway operation at rainfall is explained rainfall Risk assessment for 1 Risk assessment for rainfall disaster is described and also some practical cases rainfall disaster 1 are introduced Technical tour 3 Prevention technologies against natural disaster Forth qualra and its Warning system for earthquake and the algorithm of earthquake early Earthquake and its 1 detection, which is one of the regulations for Super expressway in earthquake, early detection is explained Basics of snow 2 Physical phenomenon of snow hydrology and its relationship with natural and hydrology 2 social environment Countermeasures of snow disasters for 1 Disorder caused by snow and ice and the countermeasures in railways railway Report 1 Report